-Susan was recognised in 2016 as a Companion in the Order of Australia for
+Susan was recognised in 2016 as a Companion of the Order of Australia for

 - eminent service to the community, particularly through philanthropic and fundraising support for a range of medical research, education and sporting organisations